SCHOOL PROGRAMS AND WRITING WORKSHOPS

 Grades 4-8/assembly audience

-Reading one of Shelley’s books as a school-wide book?
-This assembly will take your students behind-the-scenes of their featured book to see exactly what went into the story: the inspiration, the rejections (at age 13), the office, the research and brainstorming, and yes…the “tower” of rough drafts.
+Reading one of Shelley’s books as a school-wide choice?
+Go behind-the-scenes of your featured book to see exactly what went into the story: the inspiration, the rejections (at age 13), the office, the research and brainstorming, and yes…the “tower” of rough drafts.

 Book Speak!
 General Assembly